TheNetAdmin/MightyPC/README.md

 This toolkit currently does not provide the following functionalities, they may be implemented later:

    1. Conflict check

-      > - Although conflict check with DBLP and MAG records in MongoDB should be an easy job (because all publication info for each pc member are already in MongoDB), but I was not responsible for the conflict check during MICRO 2021, so I have not implemented this functionality.
+      > - Although conflict check with DBLP and MAG records in MongoDB should be a trivial job (because all publication info for each pc member are already in MongoDB), but I was not responsible for the conflict check during MICRO 2021, so I have not implemented this functionality.
       > - I may (or may not) implement conflict check in the future